 The "Unbond funds" action is disabled

-There are generally two accounts involved in staking - the stash and the controller account.
-You can learn more about them in this article.
+There are generally two accounts involved in staking - the stash and the soon-to-be-deprecated controller account.

 In order to unbond, or perform other controller-based actions, the controller account must exist under the Accounts page in Polkadot-JS UI.